Unconstrained Facial Action Unit Detection via Latent Feature Domain: Acknowledgment

 \begin{IEEEbiography}[{ }]{Tat-Jen Cham} received the B.A. degree in engineering and the Ph.D. degree both from the University of Cambridge, in 1993 and 1996, respectively.
 He received the Jesus College Research Fellowship in Cambridge 1996-97 and was a research scientist in the DEC / Compaq Research Lab in Boston 1998-2001.
 He is currently an Associate Professor in the School of Computer Science and Engineering, Nanyang Technological University and a principal investigator in the NRF BeingThere Centre for 3D Telepresence.
 His research interests include broadly in computer vision and machine learning.
 He is on the editorial board of IJCV, and was a general co-chair of ACCV 2014. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Xuequan Lu} is a Lecturer (Assistant Professor) at the School of Information Technology, Deakin University in Australia.
+\begin{IEEEbiography}[{ }]{Xuequan Lu} is an Assistant Professor at the School of Information Technology, Deakin University, Australia.
 He has spent more than two years as a Research Fellow in Singapore.
 Prior to that, he received his Ph.D. degree at the Zhejiang University, China in June 2016.
-His research interests include computer graphics and vision, mainly visual 3D/2D data processing, modeling and analysis.
-He currently serves as a PC member in CVM 2020, and has also served as a TPC member in ICONIP 2019. \end{IEEEbiography}
+His research interests mainly fall into the category of visual computing, for example, geometry modeling, processing and analysis, animation/simulation, 2D data processing and analysis.
+He has served as a member in the International Program Committee of GMP 2021, as well as a PC member in CVM 2020 and a TPC member in ICONIP 2019.
+More information can be found at http://www.xuequanlu.com. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Lizhuang Ma} received his B.S. and Ph.D. degrees from the Zhejiang University, China in 1985 and 1991, respectively.
 He is now a Distinguished Professor, Ph.D.
 Tutor, and the Head of the Digital Media and Computer Vision Laboratory at the Department of Computer Science and Engineering, Shanghai Jiao Tong University, China.
 He was a Visiting Professor at the Frounhofer IGD, Darmstadt, Germany in 1998, and was a Visiting Professor at the Center for Advanced Media Technology, Nanyang Technological University, Singapore from 1999 to 2000.
 He has published more than 200 academic research papers in both domestic and international journals.
 His research interests include computer aided geometric design, computer graphics, scientific data visualization, computer animation, digital media technology, and theory and applications for computer graphics, CAD/CAM. \end{IEEEbiography}